-The itraconazole tablet should be taken after a full meal.
+The itraconazole capsule should be taken after a full meal.

 Take itraconazole oral solution (liquid) on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Swish the liquid in your mouth for several seconds before swallowing it.

 Measure liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.